(Eltville) (Landesheilanstalt Eichberg)

 Source: author; Vitos

-further with the history of the Eichberg.
-On September 1, 2009, on
+history of the Eichberg.
+On September 1, 2009, on occasion of the 70th

-group helped open a new place of encounter in House 8, at the site of
+open a new place of encounter in House 8, at the site of two former

-former “bunkers” where patients were disciplined, with displays that
+“bunkers” where patients were disciplined, with displays that originated

-as well as in another newspaper article that pertains to family members
+in another newspaper article that pertains to family members of victims

 A scholarly analysis of the history of commemoration and its determinants by